slutske22/react-leaflet-editable-popup/README.md

 A button to randomly place a marker anywhere within the map's bounds.
 Not currently hooked up to any react state objects.
 TODO:  Allow for state management callback similar to EditablePopup example.

+### Custom Layers

+#### EsriLeafletLayer

+This generic use layer can create any type of [esri-leaflet layer](https://esri.github.io/esri-leaflet/tutorials/introduction-to-layer-types.html).
+All options that would be passed to any of these layers can be passed as props to this component.
+The additional `layerType` props is required to specify which esri-leaflet layertype is desired (i.e. `featureLayer`, `imageMapLayer`, `tiledMapLayer`, etc.)

+#### EsriLeafletAuthLayer

+The same as the `<EsriLeafletLayer />`, but wrapped in the `withEsriAuth` HOC.

+#### withEsriAuth

+A higher order component which requests an Esri auth token (with your provided `client_id` and `client_secret` - please use your own), feeds it to the an `<EsriLeafletAuthLayer />`.

+#### TopoLayer

+A set of customizable layers built from the [Mapbox Terrain RGB layer](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/#mapbox-terrain-rgb).
+Requires the `topotype` prop, which can takes values of `'dem'`, `'slope'`, `'aspect'`, or `'slopeaspect'`.
+Will transform the RGB layer into colorized visualizations of these topography types.
+Leverages web workers to do so.
+The web worker code is found in the [\public\scripts folder](https://github.com/slutske22/react-leaflet-custom-components/tree/master/public/scripts) of the source code in this repo.
+You can altar the .shading.js files to customize your colors.
+You can learn more about these layers [here](https://observablehq.com/@slutske22/slope-and-aspect-in-leaflet).

 ## Externalized Map Components